-• We released 28,173 male pheasants on 42 release sites across Alberta to increase hunting opportunities.

-- We partnered with five Fish & Game clubs south of the Red Deer River who played key roles to release pheasants at 23 southern sites through the season. - One new site was added this year the Capital Power site, west of Edmonton. - 4-H members and Peace River Fish & Game raised 1,173 male pheasants which were released at the Whitetail North and Lac Cardinal sites in north western Alberta. - We contracted MacFarlane Pheasants to do three releases per week at 17 of the 42 sites.
+- We released 28,610 male pheasants on 42 release sites across Alberta to increase hunting opportunities. - We partnered with five Fish & Game clubs south of the Red Deer River who played key roles in the release of pheasants at 23 southern sites through the season. - Members of Peace River Fish & Game raised 760 male pheasants which were released at the Whitetail North and Lac Cardinal sites in northwestern Alberta. - We contracted MacFarlane Pheasants to do three releases per week at 17 of the 42 sites.